awslabs/ec2-spot-workshops/content/monte-carlo-with-batch/batch/submit_job.md

 2. Submit a Batch array job that will run our Autocallable pricing code to PV each position.
 3. Run an AWS Lambda function to collate the individual position results into an aggregate file.

-To start the process, perform the following api call to pass a payload to the state machine with the job name, input path, output path, ARNs of the Job Definition and Job queue for AWS Batch to use and the number of frames each job has to render:
+To start the process, perform the following api call to pass a payload to the state machine with the job name, input path, output path, ARNs of the Job Definition and Job queue for AWS Batch to use:

 ```
 export JOB_NAME="MCAutocallable"